NikKowPHP/nexus/documentation/0_to_prod_roadmap.md

     - Execute the full test plan: unit, integration, and end-to-end tests.

 - [ ] **4.2.
 Implement Security Hardening**
-    - Apply all specified security measures, including Supabase RLS policies and input validation.
+    - Apply all specified security measures from the Security RBAC Specification, including Supabase RLS policies and input validation.

+- [ ] **4.2.1.
+Implement Caching Layer**
+    - Configure Redis caching and implement caching strategies as defined in the Caching Strategy Specification.

 - [ ] **4.3.
 Implement Production Monitoring & Alerting**
     - Integrate tools like Sentry for error tracking and set up uptime alerts.